greg-py/Chapters/README.md

 - **Configurable Phases**: Customize the duration of each book club phase (suggestion, voting, reading, discussion)
 - **Book Suggestions**: Members can suggest books with details like author, URL, and notes
 - **Ranked Choice Voting**: Vote for preferred books using a ranked choice system
+- **Book Rating System**: Rate books during the discussion phase with 1-10 ratings and recommendation tracking
 - **Book Club Status**: Check the current status and phase of the book club
 - **Cycle History**: View past book club cycles with statistics and winning books
 - **Anonymous Suggestions**: Book suggestions are displayed anonymously to prevent bias in voting